 After catching our breath we have a very short drive to the Cape Palliser Seal colony.
 Care is required – it is very important we keep at least 20 metres away from the Seals.
 Most importantly do not get between the Seals and the ocean.
 Please review the Department of Conservation information sheet of ‘dos and donts’ when visiting the Seal colony. https://www.doc.govt.nz/documents/conservation/native-animals/marine-mammals/seal-deal.pdf

-Once the Seals have had enough ‘smiling’ for photos we work our way back to Lake Ferry stopping at the quaint seaside village of Ngawi.
+Once the Seals have had enough ‘smiling’ for photos we work our way back to the quaint seaside village of Ngawi.
 Fun fact: Ngawi has more tractors per head of population than anywhere else in the world.

 We return to Wellington arriving back to your selected drop off location around 6:30pm.

-Bottled New Zealand spring water, lunch, dinner, tastings and entry fees.
+Bottled New Zealand spring water, lunch, tastings and entry fees.

 Key points to note: